HamzaAmar/pillar-ui/CONTRIBUTING.md

 Pillar components adhere to a unique class naming convention designed for both clarity and efficiency:

-1. **Base Abbreviation:** The first two letters of the component folder name are used as the base abbreviation. (e.g., "Button" becomes "b-u")
+1. **Base Abbreviation:** The first two letters of the component folder name are used as the base abbreviation. (e.g., "Button" becomes "bu-")

 2. **Disambiguation:**
    - If two or more components share the same base abbreviation, the third letter is included for distinction.